The MRC Human Genetics Unit discovers how changes in our DNA impact our lives.

 - To identify and understand the genome sequence variants involved in common disease risk and quantitative traits

-- To understand how the flow of information from DNA to the organism is regulated
+- To understand how the flow of information from DNA through RNA to the organism is regulated

 - To identify the forces of mutation and selection that influence human genome variation